thegreenwebfoundation/admin-portal/docs/working-with-greenweb-datasets.md

 ## Understanding the url2green dataset

-Every check of a website is recorded in a table called greenchecks.
+Every check of a website is recorded in a table called `greenchecks`.
 As of January 2020, this table is nearly 1.6 billion rows, so is rather unwieldy to work with.

 For this reason, the dataset we publish contains a smaller table, `green_domains`, listing the urls, and their status, with the columns below.